-When it comes to measuring utilization, nothing beats occupancy sensors.
+When it comes to measuring utilization, nothing beats sensors.
 Real-time data uploads mean you get an exact and continuous picture of how workspaces are used.
 But there are lots of different sensors for different situations.
 How do you choose the right ones?
 Here are the four key sensors that will give you accurate sensing coverage.

 Sensors mounted underneath a desk let you know when the desk is in use by detecting movement of the user at the desk, both when they are sitting or standing.
 With this type of information, everyone at the office can stay informed about current availability of desks, and workplace managers know more about the utilization of their workspaces.
 Are there enough workspaces?
 Enough of the right type of workspaces?
 What times and days of the week are desks used the most?
 Desk sensors provide the answers.